 Our Overview and Scrutiny process examines decisions made by the council’s Cabinet.
 It also reviews our policies and those of other local public bodies, suggesting improvements and new policies where needed.

-It is carried out by elected Councillors (except those sitting in the Cabinet) and co-opted experts, with support from Council officers.
+It is carried out by elected councillors (except those sitting in the Cabinet) and co-opted experts, with support from council officers.
 We also welcome residents’ contributions to the process.

-Committee meetings often involve:
+Overview and Scrutiny committee meetings often involve:

-Members of the Overview and Scrutiny Committees, including Chairs and Vice-Chairs, are appointed at the Annual Council meeting in May each year.
-Each Committee is politically proportionate to the number of seats each group holds on the Council.
+Members of the Overview and Scrutiny committees, including Chairs and Vice-Chairs, are appointed at the Annual Council meeting in May each year.
+Each committee is politically proportionate to the number of seats each group holds on the council.